gocanto/easiest-js-validator/README.md

 # Summary
-In spite of it was written in vuejs, you will be able to pull in the validator class under any other js framework
+In spite of the demo was written in vuejs, you will be able to pull in the ```validator class under any other js framework```

 If you have any question, shoot me an email.
 I will be glad of helping you out.